-- Meetings were moved online to zoom and all face-to-face events were cancelled. - For some women, online meetings are easier to attend as they remove barriers of travel and, to some extent, time. - For others, a lack of internet access or literacy, and a private space in the home, prevents online participation. - The lack of face-to-face contact resulted in some women feeling increased loneliness and isolation. - Nevertheless, new women attended the online meetings and turnout was higher than expected across 20/21. - Moving forward, the network proposes to use a combination of online and face-to-face meetings.
+- Meetings were moved online to zoom and all face-to-face events were cancelled. - For some women, online meetings are easier to attend as they remove barriers of travel and, to some extent, time. - For others, a lack of internet access or literacy prevents online participation. - The lack of face-to-face contact resulted in some women feeling increased loneliness and isolation. - Nevertheless, new women attended the online meetings and turnout was higher than expected across 20/21. - Moving forward, the network proposes to use a combination of online and face-to-face meetings.